nowitsabby/dark-rpg-nextjs/assets/srd/core/rules.md

 # Characteristics

-Characteristics represent a character’s raw potential and natural physical and mental gifts, such as his strength, agility, intelligence, and skill with melee and ranged weaponry\.
+Characteristics represent a character's raw potential and natural physical and mental gifts, such as his strength, agility, intelligence, and skill with melee and ranged weaponry\.
 Characteristic values range from 1 to 100 and the higher the characteristic is, the more raw talent the character has in that particular area\.
 There are ten characteristics, and each represents a different mental or physical attribute\.
 Each is listed briefly here, with its common abbreviation \(Willpower, for example, is often abbreviated as “WP” in game text\)\.

-Characteristics are important to a character for a number of reasons, not least of which is that they reflect a character’s ability to succeed at particular actions\.
+Characteristics are important to a character for a number of reasons, not least of which is that they reflect a character's ability to succeed at particular actions\.
 Characteristics are modified by external factors such as skills, and can be improved in a number of temporary and permanent ways\.
 Since characteristics set the base target number for all tests, high characteristics are always more favourable than low characteristics\.
 For more information on how to generate characteristics and how they relate to character generation, see Character Creation\.

 ### Characteristic Bonuses